Jajajavier/gl-de-ch/README.md

 ### Steps
 1. Clone the repository
 2. Run `docker-compose up` in the root folder
+3. Install the dependencies with `pip install -r requirements.txt` (optional on a virtual environment)
+4. Run `uvicorn main:app --reload` in the root folder
-3. Open a browser and go to `http://127.0.0.1:8000/docs`
+5. Open a browser and go to `http://127.0.0.1:8000/docs`
-4. Click on the `POST` button and then on `Try it out`
+6. Click on the `POST` button and then on `Try it out`
-5. Select a file to upload and click on `Execute`, you can pick one of the files in the `testdata` folder
+7. Select a file to upload and click on `Execute`, you can pick one of the files in the `testdata` folder

 ## SQL Queries